samuelstevens/personal-website/writing/lisp.md

 - Emphasis on functional programming
 - Dynamic typing
 - Macros
+- Improved development experience as a result of these aspects
 - I become a super-genius hacker-man if I write a lot of Lisp???

 Also based on my reading, Lisp seems to be best used in applications where (again, no particular order):